 The Governmental policy is directed to create a social protection system that will reduce social risks caused by poverty and aging, that will support disabled and vulnerable groups to integrate in the country’s social and economic life.
 The Government of Georgia recognizes principles of democratic development, principles of respecting of human rights and freedoms, rule of the law and effective governance, on which the State policy is based.

-Social protection system in Georgia includes different support and assistance programms for various vulnerable groups including elderly, disabled (including children, households under poverty line, orphans and other vulnerable groups,) Cash assistance is given in the form of State Pension (retired persons), State compensation (special groups), Social Package ( disabled (including children) orphans, survivors, etc) etc and non-financial social assistance - social services for elderly people, vulnerable children including children lacking parental care, disabled people / children, victims of domestic violence and abuse.
+Social protection system in Georgia includes different support and assistance programs for various vulnerable groups including elderly, disabled (including children, households under poverty line, orphans and other vulnerable groups,) Cash assistance is given in the form of State Pension (retired persons), State compensation (special groups), Social Package ( disabled (including children) orphans, survivors, etc and non-financial social assistance - social services for elderly people, vulnerable children including children lacking parental care, disabled people / children, victims of domestic violence and abuse.
 All of the social protection programs are financed by the State budget.

 - Targeted social assistance is a special cash assistance programme aimed at reducing levels of poverty of the most vulnerable households in the country.
 The programme is operational since 2006 and is based on the assessment of households using special methodology that uses Proxy Means Testing formula and assesses households with “wellbeing score”.